The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Speed of the travelling waves

 Let us remark that the speed is independent of the value of the carrying capacity: in other words, if the reaction part of the equation is such that the equilibrium is at $u=\bar{u}$ instead of $u=K$ (as in the case of Eq. \eqref{eq:lv} when the infection is present in the whole tumour), then the adimensionalisation $C=U/\bar{u}$ keeps the speed unchanged.
 This is in line with our result of Fig. \ref{fig:lv_oscillations}, which shows that the speed value is constant even in the case of an extremely effective infection.

 \paragraph{Pressure-driven movement} Let us now consider the equation

 We can define the same nondimensional variables as before to obtain the equation

 Results analogous to the previous case still hold, but this time the minimum speed is $c^*\coloneqq 1/\sqrt{2}$ \cite{aronson80,newman80}.
-Its dimensional value is $\sqrt{Dp/2}$.
-It is straight forward to check that we recover the same speed value by multiplying the diffusion coefficient by a factor of $8$: this is indeed the procedure that we follow whenever we compare models with different rules of movement, so that we avoid any bias due to the different propagation speed.
+Its dimensional value is $\sqrt{D_P p/2}$.
+It is straightforward to check that we recover the same speed value as in Eq. \eqref{eq:adim_l} by multiplying the diffusion coefficient by a factor of $8$: this is indeed the procedure that we follow whenever we compare models with different rules of movement, so that we avoid any bias due to the different propagation speed.

 As in the previous case, we are now interested in the situation of an equilibrium at the value $u=\bar{u}$ instead of $u=K$ (as in the case of Eq. \eqref{eq:pv} when the infection is present in the whole tumour).
 This requires a slightly different adimensionalisation: indeed, the diffusion coefficient is still $D/K$ and so we need to use the variables